bank20baht/Type-Rythms_web-blog/README.md

 - how to validate data in frontend(yup + formik) and backend (joi)
 - how to create credential login and register
 - lerning layout in react
+- how to create upload file from client to server using multer

 # Examples of pages in this project
 - login / register page